Vegan Guide to Malaysia

 Parippu Vadai

 Parippu vadai are deep fried lentil cakes spiced with curry leaves, chilli and other spices.
-A popular Indian snack food often sold on the street, it’s common to find these vegan treats in Malaysia too (and common to find us stuffing our faces full of them if we see them).
+A popular Indian snack food often sold on the street, it’s common to find these vegan treats in Malaysia too, and common to find us stuffing our faces full of them whenever we see them!
+Maybe not the healthiest option on the menu, but you can’t always be good right?

 deep fried lentil cakes spiced with curry leaves, chilli and other spices